Robust $\mathcal{H}_\infty$ Observer Design via Finsler's Lemma and IQCs: LMI Derivation of Robust Observer

+Since $L = Z_{e,\text{bot}}^{-1}W$, rather than the traditional $P^{-1}W$, the Lyapunov matrix $P$ is decoupled from the gain recovery.
+This property relaxes the $\Lambda$--$P$ coupling that causes infeasibility in Lemma~\ref{lem:obstruction}.

+Robust stability follows from (A4) and the strict LMI.
+Integrating \eqn{iqc_dissipation} with $w=0$ guarantees the exponential decay of $V(\xi)$.

+The parameters $a > 0$ and $\beta > 0$ control the slack structure; the SDP is solved for each $(a,\beta)$ on a coarse grid and the pair minimizing $\gamma$ is selected.
+In Section~\ref{sec:applications}, $a = 1$ and $\beta = 0.01$ are used.

-\begin{remark}[Connection to the IQC theorem] The Megretski--Rantzer IQC theorem~\cite{megretski1997system} requires that the nominal interconnection ($\Delta = 0$) be stable.
-For the augmented system, $A_{\text{aug}}|_{\Delta=0} = \blkdiag(A,\,A-LC_y)$ must be Hurwitz.
-This follows from (A4) and verification.
+\begin{remark}[Connection to the IQC theorem] The Megretski--Rantzer IQC theorem~\cite{megretski1997system} requires the nominal interconnection ($\Delta = 0$) to be stable.
+This implies that $A_{\text{aug}}|_{\Delta=0} = \blkdiag(A,\,A-LC_y)$ must be Hurwitz, which follows directly from (A4) and gain recovery.
 Since we use hard IQCs with static multipliers and a quadratic storage function, the homotopy condition is automatically satisfied~\cite{pfifer2015iqc}. \end{remark}